isabella232/adobeio-codelabs-barcode/lessons/barcode.md

 ```

-You can run the action locally using the CLI with
+You can run the action locally using the CLI with:

 ```bash
 aio app run --local
 ```

+which will:

+1. Start a local [OpenWhisk](https://openwhisk.apache.org/) stack on Docker.
+2. Package and deploy the Runtime action and its dependencies using a built-in webpack configuration.
-which will expose a url like `http://localhost:3233/api/v1/web/guest/my-barcode-app-0.0.1/barcode` for testing and debugging.
+3. Start a local development environment and provide the action url e.g. `http://localhost:3233/api/v1/web/guest/my-barcode-app-0.0.1/barcode` for testing and debugging.

 Note that we'll cover how to do debug a Firefly app in another codelab.

 Now if you add the value parameter to the url e.g. `?value=test`, the action should generate a barcode: